betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/BfBotManagerAutomation.md

 ![Dobbing in BF Bot Manager](./img/BfBotManagerTradeOut.png)

+!!! tip "TIP: BF Bot Manager strategies manual"
+    We recommend taking a look at the [strategies manual](https://www.bfbotmanager.com/documents/manuals/bf_bot_manager_v3_strategies_manual.pdf) if you get stuck or aren't sure how any of the conditions / rules work.
+It's an exteremly good resource that goes into detail about each of the various functions and abilites that are available.

 ---
-### And you're set!
+## And you're set!

 Once you've set your rules up and got comfortable using BF Bot Manager it should only take number of seconds to load the markets up and choose your selections for the day.
 Make sure that the strategy is set to run, and BF Bot Manager will do the rest for you.

 ![Dobbing in BF Bot Manager](./img/BfBotManagerRun.png)

+!!! info "Note:"
-Note: you will need to leave your computer up and running for the duration of the chosen markets, as the program needs the computer to be 'awake' to be able to run.
+    you will need to leave your computer up and running for the duration of the chosen markets, as the program needs the computer to be 'awake' to be able to run.

-!!! tip "BF Bot Manager strategies manual"
-    We recommend taking a look at the [strategies manual](https://www.bfbotmanager.com/documents/manuals/bf_bot_manager_v3_strategies_manual.pdf) if you get stuck or aren't sure how any of the conditions / rules work.
-It's an exteremly good resource that goes into detail about each of the various functions and abilites that are available.

 ---
-### What next?
+## What next?

 We're working through some of the popular automation tools and creating articles like this one to help you learn how to use them to implement different styles of strategies.
 If you have any thoughts or feedback on this article or other programs you'd like to see us explore please reach out to bdp@betfair.com.au

 ---
-### Disclaimer
+## Disclaimer

 Note that whilst automated strategies are fun and rewarding to create, we can't promise that your betting strategy will be profitable.
 If you're implementing your own strategies please gamble responsibly and note that you are responsible for any winnings/losses incurred.